Global leadership in research

-The Jeffersona-RMA REI division prides itself on its research program which has been nominated for the general program prize paper at the ASRM four times in the last ten years and won the honor twice, in 2007 and 2010.
+The Jefferson-RMA REI division prides itself on its research program which has been nominated for the general program prize paper at the ASRM five times in the last ten years and won the honor three times, in 2007, 2010, and 2019.
 Investigators on our faculty have won prize papers a total of an unparalleled seven times.
 Research initiated by fellows from within the division have received an ASRM Corporate Member Council In-Training Grant for scientific merit several years running and a prestigious Third Prize Paper Award at the 2013 ACOG Annual Clinical Meeting.

 It’s not just encouraged but expected that our fellows develop their own hypotheses and build research projects from start to finish.
-Your efforts are supported by many of the different cross functional teams at RMANJ including research, embryology, nursing, and andrology just to name a few.
+Your efforts are supported by many of the different cross functional teams at IVIRMA global including research, embryology, nursing, and andrology just to name a few.

-Our team members have also received the following additional honors: SART prize paper in 2009 and 2010, first place paper at the 2007 American Board of Bioanalysts Annual Meeting (the embryology professional society), and the ASRM Nurse Research Award.
+Our team members have also received the following additional honors: SART prize paper in 2009 and 2010, first place prize paper at the 2007, 2015, 2016, and 2019 American Board of Bioanalysts Annual Meeting American Board of Bioanalysts Annual Meeting (the embryology professional society), and the ASRM Nurse Research Award.
 Our fellows have complete access to all ongoing research projects and are expected to head new research projects starting their first year.
 The areas of research that our fellows are involved in is more encompassing and diverse than many other fellowship programs in the US.

 The clinical research team performs independent research on a variety of clinical questions.
 It also has the responsibility of recruiting patients and collecting samples in support of the basic and translational research programs.
 Over 1,000 patients per year participate in a wide variety of IRB approved research protocols.